 Slate

-Split-stone and slate are also one of the more common natural stones in the shower as they are available in a range of color tones and sizes, and are considered a cost-effective option.
+Split-stone and slate are also one of the more common natural stones in the shower as they are available in a range of colour tones and sizes, and are considered a cost-effective option.
 When choosing a type of slate or split-stone, it’s important to consider the quality as some types are known to flake and deteriorate in a wet environment over time.
 Like granite, you’ll also want to ensure it has a non-slip finish and properly sealed for longevity.

 Travertine and Limestone